microsoft/playwright.dev/python/docs/core-concepts.md

 ## Evaluation Argument

-Playwright evaluation methods like [page.evaluate(page_function, **options)](./api/class-page.md#pageevaluatepagefunction-options) take a single optional argument.
+Playwright evaluation methods like [page.evaluate(expression, **options)](./api/class-page.md#pageevaluateexpression-options) take a single optional argument.
 This argument can be a mix of [Serializable] values and [JSHandle] or [ElementHandle] instances.
 Handles are automatically converted to the value they represent.

 ```python
 # async